ivan-company/genai-playground/README.md

 Once you have that, you can customize the output on of the tool in different ways:

 - Inside the "input" folder, you have all the images that will be available for the tool.
-Whenever you do `python -m main -m sd -a outpaint sample_1` you are asking DALL-E to gather the image `input/sample_1.png`
+Whenever you do `python -m main -m sd -a outpaint -i sample_1` you are asking DALL-E to gather the image `input/sample_1.png`
 - If you want to change prompting used on image generation or outpainting, just go to the `constants.py` file and change it

 ## Usage